hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Due to the availability issues with specific Azure VMs when choosing a node type you also need to select the version; newer versions may well be less available in popular regions.

-All the nodes provisioned by the module support permium storage.
+All the nodes provisioned by the module support premium storage.

 ##### General Purpose